arcadiapage/arcadiapage.github.io/_posts/2022-12-29-books-that-inspired-me-this-year.md

 ---

 An audio post about the top three three inspiring books that helped me to grow this year.
+By the way, this audio note is just a glimpse--more audio reflections can be found inside of [The Listening Room](https://payhip.com/b/ROPCQ).

 <audio controls> <source src="/uploads/three-books-that-inspired-me-this-year.mp3" type="audio/mpeg">
 Your browser does not support the audio element.